-Some former fellows reflect on their experience.
+Some former fellows reflect on their experience:

 CAM Research Fellowship: 2008-2010

-Current position: Assistant Professor, University of Massachusetts Medical School Worcester-Psychiatry Department; Attending Psychiatrist UMASS Ambulatory Psychiatry Clinic.
+Current Position: Assistant Professor, University of Massachusetts Medical School Worcester-Psychiatry Department; Attending Psychiatrist, UMASS Ambulatory Psychiatry Clinic

 The Addiction Research Fellowship at the Center for Addiction Medicine gave me the opportunity to work closely with Dr. Eden Evins as well as many other renowned scientists such as John Kelly.
-During my 2 years as a research fellow at the Center for Addiction Medicine, I learned and participated in every stage of the research process, including grant writing, IRB coordination, study design, data collection, data management, supervision of regulatory matters at different clinical sites, treatment delivery, and was able to co-author papers.
+During my two years as a research fellow at the Center for Addiction Medicine, I learned and participated in every stage of the research process, including grant writing, IRB coordination, study design, data collection, data management, supervision of regulatory matters at different clinical sites, and treatment delivery, and was also able to co-author papers.